Oxford-Bee-Ops/expidite/README.md

 For each device, you will need to:
 - Install Raspberry Pi OS on the SD card (or buy it pre-installed)
 - Copy **keys.env**, **system.cfg** and **rpi_installer.sh** to the device
-- Install SSH keys so the device can access your private repo - see GitHub.com for details
+- If using a private repository: Install SSH keys so the device can access your private repo - see GitHub.com for details
+- If using a public repository: No SSH keys needed, but ensure `my_git_ssh_private_key_file` is commented out in **system.cfg**
 - Run `./rpi_installer.sh` as per above

 With the correct config and auto-start set to yes, your device will immediately start recording - and will continue to do so across reboots / power cycle, etc.